 Rule For Rotating 90 Degrees Clockwise

-Nov 12, 2025 · 11 min read
+11 min read

 Main Subheading: Unveiling the 90-Degree Clockwise Rotation Rule

 The rule for rotating a point 90 degrees clockwise about the origin on a coordinate plane is surprisingly simple yet powerful.
 It’s a transformation that changes the coordinates of a point (x, y) to (y, -x).
-This means the original x-coordinate becomes the new y-coordinate, and the original y-coordinate becomes the negated x-coordinate.
+So this means the original x-coordinate becomes the new y-coordinate, and the original y-coordinate becomes the negated x-coordinate.
 This transformation holds significant importance in various fields, offering a structured approach to manipulating objects in two-dimensional space.

 Comprehensive Overview of Rotations